ncbray/evergreen/README.md

 ## Background

 ### Layout
-* /dub/ contains the DSL sources.
+* /dubsrc/ contains the DSL sources.
 * /src/ contains the Go sources.
+* /src/.../generated_dub.go are generated files that have been checked in.
 * /src/generated/ contains a temporary copy of the generated sources for testing.
 * /output/ is a temporary directory for visualization and debugging information.